sdattri/MIDAS_Spec_V1/appendix-a.md

 ## Rate Definitions

-MIDAS is designed to provide energy users with the electricity price information they need to optimize when they use energy.
-While it would be useful for electricity users to be able to use the data from MIDAS to try to estimate electricity bill totals, some billing structures such as tiered rates make this impossible without private customer-specific data.
-The decision to exclude private data from MIDAS has an upside: inclusion of just the time-dependent portions of rates, as required by the CEC Load Management Standards, reduces the number of different rates that need to be uploaded to MIDAS while still providing electricity users with the information they need to optimize their energy use over periods of hours to days.

-In order for electricity users to effectively optimize energy use, they need information on the volumetric portions of their rates.
-This tells them how much each kW costs during a particular time period.
-Energy users can use this information to decide when to use electricity and allow their controllable devices to adjust when they use electricity, saving the user money.
-When enough users shift their electricity use to cheaper and greener hours when more energy is available, this can reduce electricity costs for all users of the grid.
+MIDAS is designed to provide energy users with the electricity price information they need to decide when to use energy.
+While it would be useful for electricity users to be able to use the data from MIDAS to try to estimate electricity bill totals, some current billing structures such as tiered rates make this impossible without private customer-specific data.
+Electricity users need information (prices) on the volumetric portions of their rates to effectively optimize energy use.
+This tells them how much each kWh costs during a particular time period.
+Energy users can use this information to decide when to use electricity.
+They can also set their controllable devices to adjust when they use electricity based on the same information.
+When enough users shift their electricity use to cheaper and greener hours when more renewable energy is available, this can reduce electricity costs for all users of the grid.

 ## Upload Rates